Offerel/SyncMarks-Extension/README.md

+# Please note, that future changes can only be found at https://codeberg.org/Offerel/SyncMarks-Extension.
+This repository will be archived.

+.

+ .

 # SyncMarks Extension
 This is a Webextension for Browsers to sync and backup your bookmarks via PHP or WebDAV.
 You can simply install the AddOn for Firefox via [AMO](https://addons.mozilla.org/addon/davmarks/) or for Microsoft Edge via [Edge Store](https://microsoftedge.microsoft.com/addons/detail/ffobakhdlfhmnnkmimkbnbmnplihhphg).
 The Addon will work also on other Chromium derivates, including [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser).
 You can use this plugin to export, import and sync your bookmarks to your backend (WebDAV share / or [SyncMarks-Webapp](https://github.com/Offerel/SyncMarks).